kovetskiy/mark/README.md

 * template: `ac:excerpt-include` to include the excerpt from another page
   * Page: the page the excerpt should be included from
+  * Name: The specific identifier for the excerpt, allowing multiple Excerpt macros on one page to be referenced individually.
+If not provided, the first excerpt from the page will be used (optional, cloud only)
   * NoPanel: Determines whether Confluence will display a panel around the excerpted content (optional, default: false)

 * template: `ac:excerpt` to create an excerpt and include it in the page
   * Excerpt: The text you want to include
+  * Name: Allows you to identify this macro so that you can add multiple Excerpt macros to one page and use a specific one on another page using the Excerpt Include macro (optional, cloud only)
   * OutputType: Determines whether the content of the Excerpt macro body is displayed on a new line or inline (optional, options: "BLOCK" or "INLINE", default: BLOCK)
   * Hidden: Hide the excerpt content (optional, default: false)